themohammadreza/MultiAV/CONTRIBUTERS_GUIDE.md

 Best practice:
 - Do not hardcode “enabled” flags in code.
 Keep toggles in YAML so deployments can mount read-only config and flip engines without code changes.
+- Engines are lazily imported and can be warmed up at startup (`warm_up_active_engines`) to precompile YARA rules and avoid cold-start latency.

 ### Engines
 **Location:** `app/services/engines/*`